Nissan Fairlady Z432 (1970)

 Hirao: Will this be produced in parallel with the previous Fairlady?

-The “Long Nose/Cut Tail” Style is Typical of Modern Sports Cars
+A Style Typical of Mass-Produced Sports Cars

 Hirao: How would you describe this styling?